May is Mental Health Awareness Month. It highlights the importance of mental well-being and helps reduce the stigma around mental illness.

 A Biblical Response to Despair

 “Why are you in despair, O my soul?
 And why are you disturbed within me?
-Hope in God, for I shall again praise Him, The help of my countenance and my God.” – Psalm 43:5
+Hope in God, for I shall again praise Him, the help of my countenance and my God.”

 Final Thoughts: A Call to Hope

-For believers, there is freedom in choosing treatment options—whether medication, counseling, or holistic care (Romans 14; 1 Corinthians 8).
-But ultimate hope must rest in God’s Word.
+Believers have freedom when choosing treatment options.
+These may include medication, counseling, or holistic care (Romans 14; 1 Corinthians 8).
+Yet our deepest hope must rest in God’s Word.

-If you do not yet believe, I invite you to consider the lasting peace that Christ offers through the Gospel.
+If you do not yet believe, consider the lasting peace Christ offers through the Gospel.
 Redemption and hope are available to all who repent and trust in Him.

-If you are ready for a personalized, integrative approach to mental health rooted in both clinical excellence and Biblical truth, I invite you to schedule a free 15-minute consultation.
+If you are ready for a personalized, integrative approach to mental health rooted in clinical excellence and biblical truth, you are invited to schedule a free 15-minute consultation.

 Nursing your journey to lasting wellness